-- 4.3.5.5 Within ten (10) working days after the selection of the committee, the Department Chair will notify parties in writing about the time and location of the committee meeting. - 4.3.5.6 Within five (5) working days after notification to the appropriate parties, the Department Chair will convene the committee. - 4.3.5.7 The Student Grievance Committee will hear the alleged complaint and the response and will examine all supporting facts and documents. - 4.3.5.8 Either party may bring an individual to assist them at the grievance hearing; however, the individual must be an employee or student of the University. - 4.3.5.9 Within five (5) working days, the committee will submit a recommendation in writing with all supporting reasons to the Department Chair.
-Written documentation pertaining to the grievance will be confidentially maintained by the Department Chair. - 4.3.5.10 Within five (5) working days after receiving the committee's report, the Department Chair will notify both parties of the recommendation of the committee.
+- 4.3.6.5 Within ten (10) working days after the selection of the committee, the Department Chair or Director will notify parties in writing about the time and location of the committee meeting. - 4.3.6.6 Within five (5) working days after notification to the appropriate parties, the Department Chair or Director will convene the committee. - 4.3.6.7 The Student Grievance Committee will hear the alleged complaint and the response and will examine all supporting facts and documents. - 4.3.6.8 Either party may bring an individual to assist them at the grievance hearing; however, the individual must be an employee or student of the University. - 4.3.6.9 Within five (5) working days, the committee will submit a recommendation in writing with all supporting reasons to the Department Chair or Director.
+Written documentation pertaining to the grievance will be confidentially maintained by the Department Chair or Director. - 4.3.6.10 Within five (5) working days after receiving the committee's report, the Department Chair or Director will notify both parties of the recommendation of the committee.

-4.3.6 Student Grievance Appeals
+4.3.7 Student Grievance Appeals

-If either party is not satisfied by the recommendation of the committee, then either party may appeal directly to the Provost of the University.
-The Provost shall review all documentation and render a final decision.
+If either party is not satisfied by the recommendation of the committee, then either party may appeal directly to the Chief Executive Officer (CEO) of the University.
+The CEO shall review all documentation and render a final decision.